YajanaRao/forestflower/README.md

 ## Configuration

-> Configuration options aren't as comprehensive as the original everforest
+> Configuration options are evolving; parity with Everforest is not the goal.
-> theme yet.

 This colour scheme has a light and a dark mode which are configured using the vim background setting: `:set background=light` or `vim.o.background=dark` as